ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W3_3_preparation.md

 Now create a Github Repository following the instructions from [last week](#create-github-repo).
 This time however, don't check `Add a README file`.
 Copy the https URL to your Github repo, which should look something like this: `https://github.com/YOUR-GITHUB-USERNAME/cma-week3.git`

+\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">Report the URL of your new repo back to us via Moodle!</div>\EndKnitrBlock{rmdimportant}

 ### Step 5: Connect to Github

 To connect your (local) RStudio Project to Github, we have to set up our Github repo to be our so called "*remote*" repository.
 We could have multiple *remotes*, which is why we need to name it, and the convention is to call it `origin`.
-To createa a *remote* named `origin`, type the following command in your shell terminal:
+To create a *remote* named `origin`, type the following command in your shell terminal:

 ```
 git remote add origin https://github.com/YOUR-GITHUB-USERNAME/cma-week3.git
 ```

 The first time we push to this *remote* repository, we need to specify the an upstream, so that future `git push` will be directed to the correct remote branch.
-We can to this with the `--set-upstream`[^setupstream]
+We can to this with the `--set-upstream` (or `-u`)

-[^setupstream]: Synonymously you can use `-u` instead of `--set-upstream`.

 ```
 git push --set-upstream origin main